Niny97/Ladderface/README.md

 4. Open the output folder.
 Inside **main** folder there is now a **main.exe** file.
    If there are some File Not Found exceptions found when running, copy the project files in the folder with the **main.exe** file and run it again.

+### How to play

+The player moves with `W A S D` keys.

+To pause a game, press `space`.

+Rules:
+- collect all crystals and escape to win
+- do not let the monster catch you
+- you can hide in the bushes or the hiding place